Homework 6

 (in the book), where operator overloading will make the problem much

 easier.
-For now we will use member functions add
+For now we will use member functions add, sub, mul,

 Define a class for rational numbers.
 A rational number is a